How Tom Brady Became an Icon: What Nobody Realized About His Relationship With His Coach

 Selecting a quarterback in the sixth (or any) round seemed like an odd choice for the Patriots.
 It was especially odd considering they had former No. 1 overall pick and 3x Pro Bowler Drew Bledsoe on their roster.
 The Pats also had a competent veteran in John Friesz.

-Brady had a fellow rookie to compete with in Michael Bishop, who ended up playing eight games to Brady’s lone appearance that season.
+Brady had a fellow rookie Michael Bishop to compete with, who ended up playing eight games to Brady’s lone appearance that season.
 So, it was back to bench duty for 23-year-old Brady, who would only have one completed pass on three attempts by season’s end.

 10. Diving In Headfirst

 Things were looking up for Brady by his second season.
 Michael Bishop had played his one and only NFL season and John Friesz had called it a career, making Brady the new backup quarterback.
 In the second game of the season, starting QB Drew Bledsoe took a hit from New York Jets LB Mo Lewis that forced him out of the game.